 Prevention of poisoning in dogs

-The most important thing you can do to prevent poisoning in Fido is, of course, to ensure that toxic products, foods, plants and household products are out of your dog's reach.
-Having said that, accidents do happen despite all precautions being taken.
-It is therefore important that you are observant at all times for any symptoms and behavioral changes in your furry family member.
+The most important thing you can do to prevent poisoning in Fido is, of course, to make sure that toxic products, foods, plants and household products are out of your dog's reach.
+That said, accidents do happen despite all precautions being taken.
+That's why it's important that you are always observant of any symptoms and behavioral changes in your furry family member.
 Always have contact information for your nearest veterinary clinic available.
-If you are in the Vestfold area, we always prioritize urgent cases in our clinic.
-We also have our own emergency call on Saturdays from 10 – 15.
+If you are in the Vestfold area, we always prioritize emergency cases in our clinic.
+We also have our own emergency service on Saturdays from 10:00 AM to 3:00 PM.